V4Fire/Client/src/super/i-block/modules/lfc/README.md

 console.log(this.lfc.isBeforeCreate('beforeCreate', 'beforeDataCreate'));
 ```

-## execCbAtTheRightTime
+### execCbAtTheRightTime

-Executes the specified callback after the `beforeDataCreate` hook or `beforeReady` event
+Executes the specified callback after the `beforeDataCreate` hook or `beforeReady` event.
-and returns a result of the invocation.
-If the callback can be invoked immediately, it will be invoked,
+If the callback can be called immediately, it will be called and the method will return the call result.
-and the method returns the invocation' result.
 Otherwise, the method returns a promise.

-This method is helpful to execute a function after the component is initialized and does not wait for its providers.
+This method is helpful to execute a function after a component is initialized and does not wait for its providers.

 ```js
 this.lfc.execCbAtTheRightTime(() => {